Code-Institute-Submissions/interactive-web-page/README.md

 In the website I have tried to create a very simple but effective website.
 This means that my main idea was to focus on the functionality of the webpage instead.
 I wanted to make sure that a portray a theme and style to user but dont over fill and over complicate the webpage.
 I want a website that would hold the game and the game would be able to be presented to the user.
 I wanted to make sure that the game and webpage are all in the screens view and try and make everything fit within the the screen without creating an overflow.

+I keep messing around with the style of the website.
+I thought that the version before this worked better but this feels and looks like a game.
+It just never felt as though the text and the canvas where in some form of relevent layout but now it feels as though the canvas is part of the game.
+I choice to make the canvas move just to allow for an overflow on the text box cause your items that you obtain can really fill the text box.
+Now with the new layout change I feel as though an empty canvas doesn't impact the game as the text shows that the user has a form of response.
+I will add a feature that is when a user has one of each gem within the museum then I will thank them.

 <h3 id="4"></h3>Deployment<hr>

 <h3 id="5">Users Experiences</h3><hr>